Shortly before His death, Jesus commissioned His followers to make disciples of all peoples.

 The raising of Jairus’ daughter, the healing of the hemorrhaging woman, the feeding of the five thousand and later the four thousand, and the exorcism of the Gerasene demoniac, are among many of Jesus’s miracles that record neither a call to repentance nor a direct or implied gospel presentation.
 Yet, Jesus’ works of compassion and restoration made God real to a skeptical public, thereby conditioning hearts for the life-giving message that would follow.

-There is perhaps no better example of this effect than the story of Daniel, the Old Testament prophet who was caught up in Israel’s exile to Babylon.
+There is perhaps no better example of this effect than the story of Daniel, the Old Testament prophet who was caught up in

 At the time of his capture, Daniel was a young, handsome, and gifted teenager.
 He was such an exceptional specimen that his captors quickly pressed him into the service of king Nebuchadnezzar—a position that required his assimilation into the Babylonian culture.